 These are declared by all Trustees as part of the recruitment process and again at every Board meeting as a standing agenda item.
-It is noted that Trustees are appointed as non-executive individuals rather than representatives of any organisation that they may work for in a professional or voluntary capacity.
+It is noted that Trustees are appointed as nonexecutive individuals rather than representatives of any organisation that they may work for in a professional or voluntary capacity.
+The BDO report (see BDO section under Governance Updates later in this document) has highlighted that all interests should be declared, not just those with potential conflicts.
+This will be reviewed & updated accordingly in 2023-24.